overtonpolicy/osf-ure-importer-plugin/README.md

 # License

+External projects included in this repo retain their original license and attribution, and the mistune package (located in `pkg/mistune-package`) is a fork of an external package and licensed under the same (BSD) license.
+See relevant license details in the respective subdirectories.

-All code is licensed under the
+Otherwise, all code is licensed under the
 [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html#license-text),
 which requires attribution to the original author, [Kevin Crouse](https://github.com/kcphila), if used or incorporated into other